Editorial Policies

 MANUSCRIPT SUBMISSION REQUIREMENTS

-NOTE: The author's name and contact information should appear only in relevant text boxes in Submissions Manager, not on any submitted documents.
-To ensure that the peer review process is completely blind, it's essential that author names do not appear anywhere in the content or metadata of submitted files.
-Please do a (Control+F) search within the document and check the file name to ensure that author names do not appear.
+• American Archivist follows a double blind peer review system.
+The author's name and contact information should appear only in relevant text boxes in Submissions Manager, not on any submitted documents.
+It is essential that author names do not appear anywhere in the content or metadata of submitted files.
+Please search within the document and check the file name to ensure that author names do not appear.
 In addition, Microsoft provides instructions for stripping any author information from the document's metadata.
 Selecting File > Info > Related People within the document should reveal whether any document authors are still listed.

 COPYRIGHT

 Each author retains copyright of their work but licenses its publication to American Archivist.
-This means that an author can freely share their own article upon publication and may post that article in their institutional repository or on a personal website.
+Authors can freely share their own article upon publication and may post that article in their institutional repository or on a personal website.
 Click here to download License to Publish form.

 In addition, except where otherwise noted, article content in American Archivist is licensed under a Creative Commons Attribution Non-Commercial 3.0 United States License.
 This means that others may share and adapt the content so long as appropriate attribution is given, a link to the CC license is provided, and any changes indicated.